ProjectEvergreen/greenwood/CONTRIBUTING.md

 Pull requests are the best!
 To best help facilitate contributions to the project, here are some requests:

 - We generally prefer an issue be opened first, to help facilitate general discussion outside of the code review process itself and align on the ask and any expectations.
 However, for typos in docs and minor "chore" like tasks a PR is usually sufficient.
-When in doubt, open an issue.
 - For bugs, please consider reviewing the issue tracker first.
 - For branching, we generally follow the convention `<issue-label>/issue-<number>-<issue-title>`, e.g. _bug/issue-12-fixed-bug-with-yada-yada-yada_
-- To test the CI build scripts locally, run the `yarn` commands mentioned in the below section on CI.
+- To test the CI build scripts locally, run the `yarn` commands mentioned in the section in the Continuous Integration section of this document.  (basically just make sure linting, formatting, and test tasks are all passing)

 ## Release Management